Uliana200407/Delivery-food-program/README.md

 ### Features

-- **User Authorization:** The app begins with a secure user authorization process, ensuring data privacy and access control.
+- **User Authorization:** The app begins with a secure user authorization process, ensuring data privacy and access control + user location.
 - **Browse and Filter Menu:** Customers can easily navigate through the menu, applying filters to find their desired dishes quickly.
 - **Detailed Dish Information:** Users can access comprehensive information about each dish, including ingredients, nutritional facts, and customer reviews.
 - **Effortless Ordering:** Placing orders is a breeze, allowing customers to enjoy their favorite meals hassle-free.